AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 * Update `exports.clientID` with the Application Id noted from app registration.
 * Update `exports.clientSecret` with the Application secret noted from app registration.
 * Update `exports.redirectUrl` with the Redirect URI noted from app registration.

+**Optional configuration for production apps:**

 * Update `exports.destroySessionUrl` in config.js, if you want to use a different `post_logout_redirect_uri`.

-**Optional configuration for production apps:**

-* Set `exports.useMongoDBSessionStore` in config.js to false, if you want to use the default session store for `express-session`.
-Note that the default session store is not suitable for production, you must use mongoDB or other [compatible session stores](https://github.com/expressjs/session#compatible-session-stores).
+* Set `exports.useMongoDBSessionStore` in config.js to true, if you want to use use mongoDB or other [compatible session stores](https://github.com/expressjs/session#compatible-session-stores).
+The default session store in this sample is `express-session`.
+Note that the default session store is not suitable for production.

 * Update `exports.databaseUri`, if you want to use mongoDB session store and a different database URI.